 For example, if someone wants to build a shed, are more people looking for “how to build a backyard shed” or “how to make a DIY shed”.
 The phrases have a similar meaning, but they are not exactly the same, and will turn up different results.

-These guidelines can help you create better titles and optimize your content more accurately.
+Researching keywords can help you discover what people are searching for, and write your article in a way that resonates with them.
 Volume numbers are rarely exact, but can be used as guideline to see which terms have more traffic potential.

-My #1 pet peeve about newbies learning keyword research is that they rely on the tool too much, and don't think about what humans are actually searching for.
-Don't worry – it's not your fault.
-I used to do the same thing!
+My #1 pet peeve about newbies learning keyword research is that they rely on tools too much, and don't think about what humans are actually searching for.

 The clear answer is option #2.
 It sounds like a human wrote it.

-The concept of writing for humans goes beyond grammar mistakes, as discussed in the link above.
 When you write, make sure you have a human in mind.
 Writing for search engines can get you ranked, but ultimately our goal is to get humans on our website that want to click and buy the stuff we recommend.
-Google isn't going to buy anything from your site LOL.
+Google isn't going to buy anything from your site.

 Trending Topics & Guerrilla Research

 Keyword tools are just a tool.
-Actually, we just use them to figure out what humans are searching for.
-Unfortunately, many affiliate website owners limit themselves to writing about what a tool spits out, and they leave a lot of traffic & money on the table.
+We use them to figure out what humans are searching for.
+Unfortunately, many affiliate website owners limit themselves to writing only what a tool spits out, and they leave a lot of traffic & money on the table.

 Using guerrilla research techniques, you can uncover what real people are talking about online.
 Traffic estimates?!
 We don't need no stinking traffic estimates!